Learn to whip up some pants pocket reflectors to gain visibility for night cycling. Tutorial on Make: Projects.

 Another successful Adafruit collaboration!
 Ladyada and I made this EL wire (electro-luminescent wire) tutorial video (on CRAFT) and Tron bag.
 Her EL photo tutorial is the best one on the ‘net, and this video really shows the (delicate) process of getting the soldering just right.
 You can get EL wire from the Adafruit shop.

 A while back for my birthday, Sarah Hatton made me a “sock zombie” plush toy from whatever she had laying around… a tube sock, some red thread, sewing machine bobbins, and some eyeshadow.
-I made it into a tutorial video for CRAFT’s Halloween series this year.
+I made it into a tutorial video for CRAFT’s Halloween series.

 Filmed less than a week after my invasive knee surgery (pics), here’s a behind-the-scenes pic by Brian Redbeard.

 I used rubber cement to affix the template to a piece of 18ga. silver sheet, and used a small saw to cut out the shape on top of a jewelry maker’s bench pin, which is that fork-shaped wooden surface you see in the video.
 Finish it up with files and a lot of sanding using a flex shaft and slotted mandrel.
 The same flex shaft can be fitted with any number of tools, like the tiny drill bit I used to drill the pendant’s jumpring hole.
 I got most of the tools and supplies for this project from Rio Grande, who also buys back my scrap metal.

 If you like this post, you may be interested in some of my others:

 I can’t stop iterating color combinations on my knitting machine!
 These drawstring bags are padded to house fragile things like potions, cameras, and other inventory.

 If you like this project, you may be interested in some of my others: